CRISES IN THE CAPITALIST SYSTEM

 Many African men were recruited as soldiers to fight on the side of Britain and other Allied powers.

-The war took away many strong and energetic men from their communities.
+War recruitment took away many strong and energetic men from their communities.

-A large number of African soldiers died in combat, leading to population loss and labor shortages in their home countries.
+A large number of African soldiers died in combat, leading to population loss and labor shortages in home countries.

 2. Rise of Mass Nationalism.

-The war ignited strong nationalist movements in Africa.
+WWII ignited strong nationalist movements in Africa.

-Returned ex-soldiers had gained military skills, exposure to international politics, and awareness of global rights.
+Returned ex-soldiers had gained military skills, exposure to international politics and awareness of global rights.

 Upon returning home, they questioned colonialism and formed or joined nationalist movements and political parties.